-The most recent addition to Mary Lynn's responsibilities is proud Grandmother to three beautiful grandchildren.
+The most recent addition to Mary Lynn's responsibilities is the proud Grandmother of eight grandchildren!

 Margaret Werkhoven, Past President

-Margaret Werkhoven retired from the Hastings and Prince Edward District School Board in 1999, after a 35 year career in education as a secondary school teacher, vice principal and superintendant.
+Margaret Werkhoven retired from the Hastings and Prince Edward School Board in 1999 after a 35-year career in education as a secondary teacher, vice-principal and superintendent.

 Pronica Janikowski, Director